Book 2 - Part 4: Binding Evil - Chapter One

 Elaine and Captain Raymond Todd held an outdoor barbecue party for friends, and public officials.
 Privately, Elaine couldn’t wait for Ray’s retirement to begin.

 Ronald and Alexandria continued their daily and sometimes, nightly target practice sessions.
-Windy days proved really bad for her.
+Windy days proved difficult for her.
 Her ratio of hits was terrible, even at 1,500 yards.

 But when the day would arrive, it wouldn’t matter.